chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 > You invoked `Owner.lookup` with a string type name: `'service'`.
 This usage is deprecated and will be removed in Ember 4.0.
 Instead, pass a factory type identifier object: `{ type: 'service' }`.

 Methods which support either `Identifier`s or `FactoryTypeIdentifier`s should display the appropriate variant of the message according to what the user actually supplied.

+### Rollout

+The rollout will be phased:

+- The new API will be introduced in a minor release as normal, *without* introducing the deprecation warning for the microsyntax-based design, and *including* the two codemods required for this API change: one for all Ember users, and one for TypeScript users (see [**Proposed Type Definitions**](#proposed-type-definitions) in the [**TypeScript Appendix**](#appendix-typescript) below.)

+- After *at least* one minor version, the deprecation message will be introduced.
+This will give addons time to adopt the new API *before* requiring

+- We will supply a polyfill for the new behavior, supporting *at least* the current LTS.
+The behavior here can be polyfilled to many if not all existing LTS releases; we would likely limit this slightly, but would support *many* LTS releases.

+Changes to `ember-resolver` will be introduced in a major version, signaling clearly to users that there is a breaking change inbound.

 ## How we teach this